twitter.com/davidhoang

-Your career Hype Doc
+Your career hype doc

 The end of the Gregorian calendar gets people to be quite retrospective and reflective; the year’s end, the end of the quarter, and, ah yes, the bi-annual performance reviews at work.
 These reviews can be anxiety-inducing already, add on a tumultuous year that is 2020, simply existing seems like enough of an accomplishment.
 That said, a look back can help you recall impact and outcomes both professionally and personally.
 As someone who has done nearly 100, people are usually surprised by all of the positive impact they did because they are so concerned about areas of improvement or what they didn’t do well.